What is HACCP?

 Records for the HACCP system should include the following:

-- A summary of the hazard analysis, including the rationale for determining hazard and
+- A summary of the hazard analysis, including the rationale for determining hazard and control measures.

 The HACCP plan:

 - Facility overview including description of the food, its distribution, intended use and consumer, pre-requisite programs